Skip to content

 By 2024, Americans knew exactly who Trump was, a vindictive, self-serving felon with a well-known policy playbook: mass deportations, trade wars, tax cuts, and environmental withdrawal.
 And yet, they voted him in again.
 Why?
 Because he spoke to the disillusionment globalization left in its wake.
 People feel angry about immigration, fearful for their jobs, distrustful of government, and helpless in the face of climate change.
 These raw emotions are not just political; they are personal, embodied, and deeply human.

-Understanding Trump’s enduring appeal requires more than disbelief or outrage.
+A New Lens Understanding Trump’s enduring appeal requires more than disbelief or outrage.
 It demands empathy, science, and attention to the long arc of history.
 Beneath the bluster lies something elemental: fear of loss, longing for order, and the ache of being left behind.
 It’s not just about Trump, it’s about the world that made him possible.

-Last Updated on May 13, 2025 | Published: March 30, 2025
+Last Updated on December 13, 2025 | Published: March 29, 2025

-Essays Politics
+Politics

 Post navigation